mathigon/fermat.js/README.md

-# Fermat.js
+# Fermat.ts

-Fermat.js is a powerful mathematics, statistics and geometry library for JavaScript.
+Fermat.ts is a powerful mathematics, statistics and geometry library for TypeScript.
 It contains everything from number theory to random numbers, expression parsing and linear algebra classes.
 It was developed for [Mathigon.org](https://mathigon.org), an award-winning mathematics education project.